srikanth3333/mobile-voice-agent/README.md

 1. Set up a virtual environment

-   From the `examples/phone-bot-twilio` directory, run:
+   From the `pipecat-quickstart-phone-bot` directory, run:

    ```bash
    python -m venv .venv